 Subrogation is pursued as a claim in the name of the insured against the third party or their insurance company.

-When the third party has insurance subrogation claims are often handled in-house between the 2 insurance companies.
-Continuing with the example we started above because hopefully that helps explain it.
+When the third party has insurance subrogation claims are often handled in-house between the two insurance companies.
+Let's continue with the example we started above because hopefully that helps explain it.
 Let's say our bad driver (Bob) had car insurance with GEICO.
 After the accident, John's repairs are covered by his own insurance with State Farm.
 State Farm can then step into John's shoes and submit a claim to GEICO for damages caused by its insured driver Bob.
 This type of subrogation claim can then be resolved between State Farm and GEICO and John and Bob will just get written notice.

-The example we are using relates to property damage.
+This example relates to property damage.
 But the same logical and rationale applies to injury claims.
 What happens is that the victim's own insurance will pay when your insurance company did not pay enough because your policy limits were not large enough.
 But that insurance company will want to come back and bring a claim against the person deemed to be at-fault for the crash in the first place for any money they pay.When the At-Fault Driver Does Not Have Insurance

-When the driver who was at-fault in the accident does not have insurance subrogation claims are processed somewhat differently.
+When the driver who was at-fault in the accident does not have insurance, subrogation claims are processed differently.
 The insurance company for the good driver would have to bring any subrogation claims directly against the bad driver.

 Let's go back to our John and Bob example.
 Bob rear ends John but it turns out that Bob does not have car insurance (or, more commonly, does not have enough insurance).
 John's insurance company ends up covering John's damages.
 State Farm can then step into John's shoes and bring a claim directly against Bob.

 Many people are caught off guard when they first get notice that a subrogation claim is being brought against them.
 The correct way to respond to a subrogation claim will vary depending on whether or not you have insurance.